-The Company has commenced its 2019 Navilawa Caldera Exploration Program (news release dated April 8, 2019).
-To better understand the extent and distribution of gold mineralization within the caldera, the Company's initial exploration work included specialized stream sediment sampling using a technique called bulk leach extractable gold ("BLEG") over the entire concession area.
+The Company commenced its 2019 Navilawa Caldera Exploration Program, the Company's initial exploration work included specialized stream sediment sampling using a technique called bulk leach extractable gold ("BLEG") over the entire concession area.
 Navilawa is an ideal place for BLEG sampling given that gold predominantly occurs as fine grains within small fractures that, when weathered, should yield appreciable fine gold that generates a strong analytic response.
 The BLEG sampling produces highly sensitive low-level anomalisms that can help define and prioritize mineralized areas.
 The results will help guide further prospecting and target identification.
 During the year ended June 30, 2020, the Company completed a specialized stream sediment sampling program over the entire combined Tuvatu and Navilawa SPL area, using BLEG technique.
 See news release "Lion One Expands Navilawa Alkaline Gold System" dated November 7, 2019.
 Initial results confirm a clearly evident surface footprint of gold several times larger than previously thought, particularly to the N and NE of Tuvatu in the Navilawa Caldera.
 Lion One will further analysis the BLEG results, in conjunction with geophysical results from CSAMT technique to generate multiple new drill targets across several areas in the project area.